docker-library/docs/nuxeo/content.md

 This will install the same image as above but comes with some demo Nuxeo packages to demonstrate its various usage (DAM, DM, search etc...)

+You can find additional informations on how to use this image in [Nuxeo documentation](https://doc.nuxeo.com/nxdoc/setting-up-your-nuxeo-environment/)

 ## Environment Variables

 The Nuxeo image uses several environment variable that allow to specify a more specific setup.